alidaf/raspberryPi/README.md

 ## raspberryPi

-RaspberryPi projects and utilities.
+RaspberryPi projects, libraries and utilities.
+Read the various header files for detailed descriptions.

 ###rotencPi:

 A rotary encoder library providing five different methods of decoding using interrupts.
+At some point, support for decoder chips may be included with some circuit diagrams.
+At the moment the decoding routines are interrupt driven but set a global variable that still needs to be polled.
+It is anticipated that the code will change to avoid this at some point.

 ###lcdPi: